Abbreviations : Report Help

 Krupovic, M., and ICTV Report Consortium.
 2018, ICTV Virus Taxonomy Profile: Plasmaviridae, Journal of General Virology, 99: 617–618.

-The family Plasmaviridae includes bacterial viruses with slightly pleomorphic, enveloped virions with a diameter of 50–125 nm.
+The family Plasmaviridae includes bacterial viruses with slightly pleomorphic, enveloped virions with a diameter of 50–125 nm (Table 1.Plasmaviridae).
 Virions contain infectious, circular, supercoiled double-stranded DNA molecule(s) of ~12 kbp.
 Plasmaviruses infect Acholeplasma species, wall-less bacteria of the class Mollicutes, and are released by budding through the cell membrane without causing host cell lysis.
 Although the temperate bacteriophage Acholeplasma virus L2 of Acholeplasma laidlawii is currently the only classified plasmavirus, related prophages reside in the genomes of different Acholeplasma species, where they are integrated into tRNA genes.

 Table 1.Plasmaviridae.
-Characteristics of the family Plasmaviridae.
+Characteristics of members of the family Plasmaviridae.

 Acholeplasma virus L2 (L13696), species Acholeplasma virus L2, genus Plasmavirus